 Often they will ignore or deny the problem, thinking it is a responsibility to be handled at the VP level.

 Another strategy that I have seen companies put in place is to extract the product planning function from the marketing department, and put it under engineering.
 This will often greatly reduce or eliminate the conflict, but in many ways its throwing the baby out with the bathwater.
 As I stated earlier, both marketing and engineering have a key role to play in product planning.
 This strategy effectively removes the voice of the customer, which is a key role that the marketing department should be playing in any successful software or tech company.
-As much as many product developers think it looks easy, they seldom have the mentality or experience to accurately read markets or individual customers.
+As much as many product developers think it looks easy, they seldom have the skills or experience to accurately read markets or individual customers.
 Almost no one is great at everything; monitoring and reading markets and technical product development are two very different skill sets.
-Having both mentalities involved in a positive way via both departments generally leads to far better products in the end.
+Having differing mentalities involved in a positive way via participation by both departments generally leads to far better products in the end.